Who can register a death?

 - The cause of death certificate from the doctor, or notification from the Coroner.

-- The deceased person's NHS medical card, if possible.
+- The deceased person's passport, birth certificate and NHS medical card, if possible (see below for additional supporting evidence).

 We will give you the form you need to pass to the funeral director to allow the funeral to go ahead.